-The Steering Committee currently has fourstanding five standing subcommittees.
-With the exception of the Consumer Advisory Council which is specifically for people who are currently, or have previously experienced homelessness, subcommittees which are open to any interested party.
+The Steering Committee currently has- 5 standing subcommittees.
+With the exception of the Consumer Advisory Council which is specifically for people currently experiencing or have previously experienced homelessness, subcommittees are open to any interested party.
 The subcommittees review performance measures, assess progress, and discuss best practices.